-7.1.4.11 Management of TSF data: network filters (FMT MTD.1(NI))
+7.1.5.13 Management of TSF data: network filters (FMT\MTD.1(NI))

-- The TSF shall restrict the ability to define, query, modify, delete, perform command-driven management functions for IPSec, IP filtering, and defensive filtering configuration related to the security attributes for the rules governing the - a) identification of network data; - b) actions performed on the identified network data to users with READ access to the appropriate profiles in the SERVAUTH class.
+- FMT\MTD.1.1 The TSF shall restrict the ability to query, modify, delete, perform command-driven management functions for IPSec, IP filtering, and defensive filtering configuration related to the security attributes for the rules governing the - a) identification of network data; - b) actions performed on the identified network data to users with READ access to the appropriate profiles in the SERVAUTH class as specified in section "Communications Server ipsec Command Interface".

-Application note: This SFR applies to FDP IFF.1(NI).
+Application note: This SFR applies to FDP\IFF.1(NI).

 Application note: The ability to perform IPSec, IP filtering, and defensive filtering related network management functions can be delegated to users by providing them READ access to profiles of the form EZB.IPSECCMD.sysname.[one of: tcpname, clientname, sysname, DMD, GLOBAL] (potentially followed by a function name) in the SERVAUTH class of RACF.
-A list of profiles and the network management function they protect can be found in the TOE Summary Specification.
+A list of profiles and the network management function they protect can be found in section "Management of Communications Server Functions".